kaushalj2000/apexai-copilot/README.md

    - "Is Car 7 consistent in Sector 1?"
    - "Compare the best lap of Car 16 and Car 7."
    - "Where is Driver D_13 losing the most time?"
+   - "Why am I losing time in Sector 3?
+Check my braking."
+   - "What is the ideal lap time for Car 11?"

 **You will get:**